Title IX Regulations & Policy

 All resources on safe.unc.edu remain available to all campus community members.

 We welcome you to submit questions, concerns or other feedback about the new regulations and the University’s response.
-We will use your questions to inform our FAQ below in the coming days.
+We will use your questions to inform our FAQ below.

 “Regardless of the new requirements, the University’s response to reports of sexual and interpersonal violence will continue to be guided by our institutional values of safety, diversity, education, and equity.
 Sexual and interpersonal violence are contrary to these values and violate the essential dignity of our community members.
 Our response to this misconduct, whether it occurs on campus or off, in the classroom or on a study abroad program, will continue to be focused on providing care and support tailored to the needs of those affected and, where appropriate, an adjudication process grounded in principles of respect, equity, and integrity.”